wrongpixels/was-it-any-good/README.md

 ## Technical Implementation

+- **Backend:** Node.js, Express, TypeScript
-- TypeScript
+- **Frontend:** React, TanStack Query, TypeScript
-- Frontend (React + TanStack Query) and Backend (Node.js/Express)
-- PostgreSQL databases with Sequelize ORM and migrations
+- **Database:** PostgreSQL with Sequelize ORM
-- JWT authentication and session management
+- **Authentication:** JWT for session management
-- Automated CI/CD pipeline via GitHub Actions
+- **DevOps:** Automated CI/CD with GitHub Actions
-- Bootstrap + Styled Components for design
+- **Styling:** Bootstrap and Styled Components

-- TMDB + IGDB API integrations
+### Data Architecture

+The project is built around a dynamic, self-populating database shared between Films, Shows and Games.
+Rather than copying or mirroring external databases, TMDB and IGDB are used as the original information source.

+- **On-Demand Data Handling:** When a user searches for media not present in WIAG's database, the system fetches the data from the appropriate external API in real-time.
+- **Smart Data Processing:** The incoming data is converted to match WIAG's database structure.
+People appearing across different media are automatically linked together, creating a connected network of cast, crew and their work.
+- **Efficient and Independent:** Once media is added to WIAG, it becomes fully independent from external sources.
+The database grows organically based on user interests, while maintaining consistent relationships between all entries.

 ## Development